 Capital One Shopping Research estimates ecommerce merchant fraud losses reached USD 115.3 billion in 2024 (excluding indirect costs like support labor and tools).

-Support teams do not lose money because they resolve INR tickets.
+Support teams don’t directly lose money because they resolve Item Not Received (INR) tickets.
 They lose money when recurring patterns are treated as isolated issues.

-This article explains how e‑commerce support managers and CX leaders can uncover revenue-critical risk signals early without increasing agent workload or affecting SLA targets.
+This article explains how ecommerce support teams can uncover revenue-critical risk signals early, without increasing agent workload or impacting SLA targets.

-Ecommerce fraud signals in support tickets are repeatable patterns across customers, addresses, orders, stock keeping unit (SKU), timing, or outcomes.
+Ecommerce fraud signals in support tickets are repeatable patterns across customers, addresses, orders, Stock Keeping Units (SKUs), timing, or outcomes.

-These signals may indicate abuse such as refund fraud or friendly fraud instead of a one-off delivery issue.
+These signals may indicate fraudulent activity such as refund fraud or friendly fraud instead of a one-off delivery issue.

-These patterns often represent support-level fraud, where abuse first surfaces through everyday customer complaints.
+These patterns often represent support-level fraud, where exploitation first surfaces through everyday customer complaints.

 Support teams do more than just resolve tickets, they also uncover patterns.
 What appears routine in isolation can become a fraud signal when it repeats or behaves unusually across multiple cases.